Goodwill Expungement Services

 FREQUENTLY ASKED QUESTIONS

-1. Which Legal Aid should I call after attending a Goodwill Expungement Meeting?
+1. Which Legal Aid should I call after attending a Goodwill Expungement Clinic?

 The Legal Aid Society offers services to participants who charges are in following counties: Breckinridge, Bullitt, Grayson, Hardin, Henry, Jefferson, Larue, Marion, Meade, Nelson, Oldham, Shelby, Spencer, Trimble and Washington.